Amsterdam Compiler Kit

 The Amsterdam Compiler Kit (ACK) is a retargetable compiler suite and toolchain written by Andrew Tanenbaum and Ceriel Jacobs, since 2005 maintained by David Given.
-It has frontends for the following programming languages: C, Pascal, Modula-2, Occam, and BASIC.
+It has frontends for the following programming languages: C, Pascal, Modula-2, BASIC, and Occam.

 History

 The ACK's notability stems from the fact that in the early 1980s it was one of the first portable compilation systems designed to support multiple source languages and target platforms.

 The ACK was known as MINIX's native compiler toolchain until the MINIX userland was largely replaced by that of NetBSD (MINIX 3.2.0) and Clang was adopted as the system compiler.

 It was originally closed-source software, initially distributed by Tanenbaum himself, later through UniPress Software and Transmediair Utrecht as distributors in the Americas and Europe respectively.
 The distribution of compiler binaries for MINIX was a special case in this arrangement.
 In April 2003, it was released under the BSD licenses.